V9X/Giornotrice-discord-bot/README.md

 1. Discord bot token.
 2. ID of the user who should be able to use owner commands.
 3. ID of the server in which the command manager should be added.
-4. Discord webhook to which unhandled errors will be sent (there should be none).
+4. Discord webhook to which all errors will be sent.
 5. Api key for saucenao command [generate here](https://saucenao.com/user.php?page=search-api)
 6. login info for e621 command [more info here](https://e621.net/help/api)